Big Brother (Australian TV series) season 9: Format

-Big Brother Australia is based on the international Big Brother series produced by Endemol in the Netherlands which began in 1999.
-The show's name comes from George Orwell's novel Nineteen Eighty-Four (1949), which revolves around a dystopia in which dictator Big Brother is the all-seeing leader.
-The series generally constitutes 14 or more contestants who live in an isolated house for several months.
-Housemates are at all times under the control of Big Brother, a rule enforcing authority figure who monitors behaviour of the housemates, sets tasks and punishments and provides the mechanism for contestants to make external requests.
-Each week, the housemates will cast votes to nominate two other housemates for eviction using five nomination points inside the Nominations Room.
-These points can be allocated however a housemate wishes (either 4 points to one housemate and 1 point to another; or 3 points to one and 2 points to another).
-Housemates are not permitted to discuss nominations.
-The three (or more in the case of a tie) housemates with the most nomination votes will be nominated.
-The viewers will then decide which of the nominees is evicted.
-This process continues until only one housemate remains to win the grand prize of $250,000.

 This season each of the original fourteen housemates entered with a secret.
 The task in the first week was for the female housemates to match up the male housemates with their secrets.
 The secrets were that: one has the IQ of a genius (Michael), one became scared of birds after an emu attack (Bradley), one has been fired from every job he's ever had (Benjamin), one hasn't had a girlfriend since he was 11 (Ryan), one was a juvenile offender (Ray), one has dated more than 100 women (Josh), and one is a multimillionaire (George).
 The following week the girl's secrets were revealed for the male members of the house to solve.
 The secrets were that: one had Obsessive Compulsive Disorder (Charne), one was a champion weightlifter (Angie), one is a high school dropout (Estelle), one was a nude protester (Sarah), one used to be an emo (Zoe), one was a hand model (Stacey) and that one is a member of a royal family (Layla).

-The House

-The purpose-built house was located at Dreamworld on the Gold Coast, Australia.

-Rooms/Areas in the house included: